mayeedwin/twitterbot/README.md

 ## Reweet Bot

-This bot retweets the latest tweet using the "#MeetMaye" hashtag.
+Retweets the latest tweet using the "#MeetMaye" hashtag.
 It attempts to retweet once per hour.

-**Note :** you must be comfortable using your computer's command line interface to use this bot.
+You can always change the # to fit your needs.

 ### Install twit